Forge-Lee/rgbd-semantic-mapping/README.md

 # Replayable RGB-D Perception and Semantic Mapping System

-A modular RGB-D perception and semantic mapping pipeline that replays timestamped RGB-D sequences, projects 2D semantic predictions into 3D, and incrementally fuses them into a persistent world-frame voxel map.
+A modular RGB-D perception and semantic mapping system built with Python, C++17, and ROS 2.
+The pipeline replays synchronized RGB-D observations, performs Transformer-based semantic segmentation, projects semantic predictions into 3D, and incrementally fuses them into a persistent world-frame voxel map.

-The current MVP uses synchronized RGB, depth, and camera poses from the TUM RGB-D dataset, SegFormer for semantic segmentation, and confidence-weighted voxel fusion for multi-frame semantic mapping.
+The system supports both an offline Python reference pipeline and a ROS 2 implementation with Python perception nodes, a C++ semantic-mapping backend, synchronized multi-stream processing, and live PointCloud2 visualization in RViz2.

 ---